natelaclaire/cis338/class-2/4-adding-a-user-and-exploring-user-roles.md

-# Adding a User Account for Your Instructor
+# Adding a User Account for Your Instructor and Exploring User Roles

+## Adding a User Account for Your Instructor

 1. Go to the URL of your tutorial site followed by _wp-login.php_.
 For example, <https://cisstudent.uma.edu/~studentX/cis338/tutorial/wp-login.php>, where _studentX_ is your CIS Student Server username.
 2. Log in using the username and password you created in the _Install WordPress_ tutorial.